 - Filter the list of available SQL tables

 - View the SQL table structure and definitions

 - View the first 100 rows of content

 To filter the list of SQL tables so that you can find the one you are interested in type the name (or a part of the name) of the table in the text box near the top of the list.

 View the Table Structure and Definitions

 To view the structure of a table:

-- From the left side of the page, click the menu button next to the table for which you want to see its table definition.
+- From the left side of the page, click the menu button next to the table you want to see the definition for.